icedland/iced/src/java/iced-x86/README.md

         c.push(r15);
         c.add(rax, r15);

-        // If the memory operand can only have one size, __[] can be used.
+        // If the memory operand can only have one size, mem_ptr() can be used.
 The assembler ignores
         // the memory size unless it's an ambiguous instruction, eg. 'add [mem],123' c.mov(rax, mem_ptr(rax));
         c.mov(rax, qword_ptr(rax));